rust-lang/rfcs/text/3127-trim-paths.md

 In any case, future inclusion of this new syntax will not affect `--remap-path-scope` introduced in this RFC.
 Scopes specified in `--remap-path-scope` will be used as default for all mappings, and explicit scopes for an individual mapping will take precedence on that mapping.

-## Alias for scope options
-`--remap-path-scope` can be made to accept additional options that act as aliases for one or more of the existing options.
-For instance, `--remap-path-scope=debuginfo` can be made equivalent to `--remap-path-scope=split-debuginfo,unsplit-debuginfo`.

-Additionally, `none`, `object` and `all` can be made aliases of what Cargo's `trim-paths` option is supposed to provide, such that Cargo's `trim-paths` option can be directly used as the value of `--remap-path-scope`.
-This allows the user to write `object,split-debuginfo` in `trim-paths` to remap paths in binaries/executables and split debuginfo files, but not in diagnostics.